 What’s in a name?
 That’s what audiences were asking after a tweet by the Sony Pictures’ official Spider-Man movies Twitter account left many people confused.
 In the tweet, the account referred to their Spider-Man universe as the Spider-Man Universe of Characters.
 Many fans jumped in and stated that that didn’t sound quite right.
 And it certainly doesn’t have the same ring as the Marvel Cinematic Universe.

 Join Spider-Man and all his friends while you swing through all the films from the Spider-Man Universe of Characters!
-Complete your #SpiderMan movie collection with this limited-time @PrimeVideo offer!https://t.co/a1HqdrDYra pic.twitter.com/UiBkMItcV6— Spider-Man: Far From Home (@SpiderManMovie) April 30, 2020
+Complete your #SpiderMan movie collection with this limited-time @PrimeVideo offer!https://t.co/a1HqdrDYra pic.twitter.com/UiBkMItcV6— Spider-Man: No Way Home (@SpiderManMovie) April 30, 2020

 While the complaints varied, some didn’t think that the name encompassed all the Spider-Man films and adjacent worlds.
 Most, however, pointed out that the name lacks any snappiness.
 Others noted the name doesn’t fit since Marvel isn’t in the title.
 It’s certainly confusing.